Skip to main content

 Share your time and talents with Mt.
 Tamalpais!
 One Tam supports the volunteer efforts of all of our partners and also offers a number of special opportunities to give back to the mountain that gives us all so much.

 Inspiring future Mt.
-Tamalpais stewards and supporters is essential if we are to continue its long legacy of community care.
+Tamalpais stewards and supporters is essential to continue its long legacy of community care.
 With the mountain as a classroom, young stewards learn restoration practices, science, and leadership skills, and create meaningful experiences that will last a lifetime.

 Mt.
 Tamalpais’ diverse wildlife, important habitats, and much-loved trails are the focus of a wide array of restoration and stewardship work.
 One Tam brings together the expertise and resources of its partners with additional funding and community support to care for Mt.
 Tamalpais in a way that none of us could do alone.